Open cluster members in APOGEE DR17 I. Dynamics and star members: Conclusions

 \section{Conclusions}

-This work shows that radial velocities and metallicities are important in classifying the star members of OCs and the likelihood of belonging.
-These findings highlight the correlation between radial velocity proximity and high membership probabilities.
+This work shows that RVs and metallicities are important for classifying the star members of OCs and their membership likelihood.
+These findings highlight the correlation between RV proximity and high membership probabilities.
 The observed pattern emphasizes the effectiveness of RV as a discriminator of membership, particularly for stars within $2\sigma$ of the mean RV.
 The consistency of this trend across different OCs reinforces the robustness of our membership assignment criteria, demonstrating its applicability to a wide range of clusters and providing a reliable approach for refining OC membership classifications.

-The dynamic analysis of these OCs presented reveals intriguing cases of orbital dynamics, such as NGC~6705, which exhibits a chaotic configuration influenced by the Galactic bar.
-The banana-shaped orbit around the Lagrange points $L_4$ and $L_5$, as well as the transient behavior around the \textit{CR}, suggests a possible connection to moving groups such as the Hercules stream.
+The dynamic analysis of these OCs reveals intriguing cases of orbital dynamics, such as NGC~6705, which exhibits a chaotic configuration influenced by the Galactic bar.
+The banana-shaped orbit around Lagrange points $L_4$ and $L_5$, as well as the transient behavior around the CR, suggests a possible connection to moving groups such as the Hercules stream.
 These findings shed light on the dynamical influence of the bar and provide valuable insights into the origin and formation processes of stellar moving groups in the Galactic disk.

 Our analysis reveals a clear distinction in metallicity gradients between younger and older OCs, which can be attributed to the formation and evolutionary history of the Galactic disk.
 Younger OCs, with ages below 2 Gyr, exhibit shallower gradients, reflecting a more homogeneous environment during their formation.
 In contrast, older OCs demonstrate steeper gradients, consistent with the extended star formation history and chemical enrichment processes that have shaped the Galactic disk.
-These results align with previous findings, highlighting the complex interplay of Galactic dynamics and chemical evolution in influencing the metallicity distribution of open clusters.
-Our study reaffirms the importance of OCs as tracers of Galactic disk evolution and provides further evidence for the significant role of age in shaping metallicity gradients.
+These results align with previous findings and highlight the complex interplay of Galactic dynamics and chemical evolution in influencing the metallicity distribution of OCs.
+Our study reaffirms the importance of OCs as tracers of Galactic disk evolution and provides further evidence that age plays a significant role in shaping metallicity gradients.